vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

-# 63. Ansible, Puppet, AND Chef
+# 63. ANSIBLE, PUPPET, AND CHEF

-Cấu hình DRIFT
+Configuration DRIFT

-- Cấu hình DRIFT is when individual changes made over time causes a device’s Cấu hình to deviate from the standard / correct configurations as defined by the company
+- Configuration DRIFT is when individual changes made over time causes a device’s Configuration to deviate from the standard / correct configurations as defined by the company
-    - Although each device will have unique parts of its configurations (IP Addresses, hostname, etc) most of a device’s Cấu hình is usually defined in standard templates designed by the Mạng architects / engineers of the company
+    - Although each device will have unique parts of its configurations (IP Addresses, hostname, etc) most of a device’s Configuration is usually defined in standard templates designed by the Network architects / engineers of the company
-    - As individual engineers make changes to devices (Ví dụ, to troubleshoot and fix Mạng issues, test configurations, etc), the Cấu hình of a device can drift away from the standard.
+    - As individual engineers make changes to devices (Ví dụ, to troubleshoot and fix Network issues, test configurations, etc), the Configuration of a device can drift away from the standard.
     - Records of these individual changes and their reasons aren’t kept
     - This can lead to future issues
-- Even without Tự động hóa tools, it is best to have standard Cấu hình Quản lý practices.
+- Even without Tự động hóa tools, it is best to have standard Configuration Management practices.
     - When a change is made, save the config as a text file and place it in a shared folder
         - A standard naming system like (*hostname_yyyymmdd)* might be used.
         - There are flaws to this system, as an engineer might forget to place the new config in the folder after making changes.
 Which one should be considered the “CORRECT” config?
         - Even if configurations are properly saved like this, it doesn’t guarantee that the configurations actually match the standard
 ---

-Cấu hình PROVISIONING
+Configuration PROVISIONING

-- Cấu hình PROVISIONING refers to how Cấu hình changes are applied to devices
+- Configuration PROVISIONING refers to how Configuration changes are applied to devices
     - This includes configuring new devices, too
-- Traditionally, Cấu hình provisioning is done by connecting to devices one-by-one via SSH
+- Traditionally, Configuration provisioning is done by connecting to devices one-by-one via SSH
     - This is not practical in large networks
-- Cấu hình Quản lý tools like Ansible, Puppet, and Chef allow us to make changes to devices on a mass scale with a fraction of time and effort.
+- Configuration Management tools like Ansible, Puppet, and Chef allow us to make changes to devices on a mass scale with a fraction of time and effort.

 - TWO ESSENTIAL COMPONENTS:
     - Templates